Devops for beginners: start building your first pipeline

 3. Automate Testing

-• Write unit tests (e.g., using JUnit for Java or pytest for Python).
+• Write unit tests (e.g., pytest for Python).

 4. Deploy to a Staging Environment

-Overcomplicating the Pipeline
+Overcomplicating Your Pipeline

 Ignoring Security

-• Monitoring & Logging: (Prometheus, ELK Stack)
+• Monitoring & Logging: Prometheus, ELK Stack.

-• Advanced IaC: (Ansible, Pulumi)
+• Advanced IaC: Ansible, Pulumi.

 “The only way to go fast is to go well.” — Robert C. Martin (Uncle Bob)